 On both stretches notice if the inner ankle collapses or the knee bends inward.
 Try to keep the knee forward and his ankle in neutral.

 Get down on all fours (oh, there is more to this test than just your hands).
 Spread your fingers out wide with the middle finger pointing forward and the thumbs pointing at each other (feel free to help your thumbs).
 Is tender or difficult to flex the wrist at a 90-degree angle?

 Is there space under the palms or are your fingers curled up (flexion) off the floor?
 These are warning signs that gripping tension which is a common occurrence and needs to be counteracted.
 This is a road that will lead to immobility in the joints of the wrists, fingers, and thumbs.

 Get down on all fours and plant your hands as done in the Hand Mobility Test.

 Work to draw the thumbs out as close to 90 degrees from the middle finger as possible.
 Can you do this without the folds of the elbows turning inward?
 This will clue you into excessive tension between the shoulder, elbow, and wrist.
 As a driver, this is critical to assess, as one needs all hands on deck and this could be a shoulder issue.

 Sitting Twist Test:

-Next try to rotate your neck?
+Next, try to rotate your neck?
 Can you see over your shoulder now?
-At what point to do you need to cheat and lift your hip?
+At what point do you need to cheat and lift your hip?
 Or maybe you need to use your hand to force the rotate due to tight muscles?